 In urgent die production, the biggest delay often comes from missing information rather than the machine.
 Clear files and approvals speed up quoting and production.

-For urgent work, the file alone is not enough.
-Quantity, material, deadline and use case should be in the same message.
+For urgent work, the file is strongest when quantity, material, deadline and use case are shared in the same message.

 Approval time is part of lead time